pAraDoOx of In Tolerance

 Arranged: 6" X 17" X 39.75"

-Within this artist book, I transposed the intrinsic contradiction of the Paradox of Tolerance through a process of linguistic and graphic morphing, a gradual and incremental displacement of one word by another through sequential letter substitutions, positional shifts, and visual transformations.
-Moving from left to right and front to back, the letters, colors, and relative positions of the words TOLERANCE and INTOLERANCE progressively exchanged places, structurally enacting the Paradox of Tolerance: the idea that when tolerance is extended to the intolerant, it risks enabling intolerance to dominate, thereby eroding the very principle it depends on.
-Each word eventually occupied the other’s position, then returned to its origin, only to begin morphing again in an endless loop.
+The Paradox of Tolerance holds that when tolerance is extended to the intolerant, it risks enabling intolerance to dominate, thereby eroding the very principle it depends on.
+Within this artist book, I transpose that intrinsic contradiction through a process of linguistic and graphic morphing, a gradual and incremental displacement of one word by another through sequential letter substitutions, positional shifts, and visual transformations.
+Moving from left to right and front to back, the letters, colors, and relative positions of the words TOLERANCE and INTOLERANCE progressively exchange places, structurally enacting the paradox itself.
+Each word eventually occupies the other’s position, then returns to its origin, only to begin morphing again in an endless loop.

-The book also embedded an inverse paradox, my own proposition, that intolerance of intolerance can itself become a form of self-negation, revealing an unresolved tension between resistance and complicity.
-By mapping linguistic instability onto ideological conflict, the work mirrored how language and belief systems shift, erode, and reconstitute over time.
+I also embed an inverse paradox, my own proposition, that intolerance of intolerance can itself become a form of self-negation, revealing an unresolved tension between resistance and complicity.
+By mapping linguistic instability onto ideological conflict, I mirror how language and belief systems shift, erode, and reconstitute over time.

-Its structure was deliberately mutable, lacking a definitive beginning or end.
-Colors alternated and shifted in sync with the letters, reinforcing the cyclical nature of ideological struggle.
-When unfolded or rearranged, the book could be read linearly or as a continuous loop, like a Möbius strip or infinity symbol, a recursive cycle of opposing beliefs.
-The cover, traced from the book’s closed outline, compressed its interior into a mirrored silhouette, turning contradiction into sculptural form.
+I make the structure deliberately mutable, lacking a definitive beginning or end.
+Colors alternate and shift in sync with the letters, reinforcing the cyclical nature of ideological struggle.
+When unfolded or rearranged, the book can be read linearly or as a continuous loop, like a Möbius strip or infinity symbol, a recursive cycle of opposing beliefs.
+I trace the cover from the book’s closed outline, compressing its interior into a mirrored silhouette that turns contradiction into sculptural form.